lldaryall/Monte-Carlo/README.md

 - Advanced visualization features
 - Export functionality for results

-## Author

-[Your Name]
-Course: Quantitative Finance / Computational Methods
-Date: 2025

----

-*This project was developed as part of coursework in quantitative finance and computational methods, demonstrating practical application of Monte Carlo simulation techniques in option pricing.*
+*This project was developed as part of a personal project in quantitative finance and computational methods, demonstrating practical application of Monte Carlo simulation techniques in option pricing.*